mchini/con2phys/docs/source/questions.md

 The [questionnaire](_static/questionnaire.pdf):

-- Consists of 15 questions, arranged in order of increasing complexity and abstraction, from basic "sanity checks" to abstract concepts such as dimensionality and complexity;
+- Consists of 15 multiple-choice questions, arranged in order of increasing complexity and abstraction, from basic "sanity checks" to abstract concepts such as dimensionality and complexity;
 - Covers a broad spectrum of ephys topics (e.g., spike-spike interactions, functional connectivity, phase locking, excitation–inhibition balance, intrinsic neuronal timescales, decoding, dimensionality, modularity, and signal complexity);
-- Uses a common answer template for all questions, combining a forced-choice answer, quantitative estimates, and a short description of the analytical steps;
+- Uses a common answer template for all questions, combining a multiple-choice answer, quantitative estimates, and a short description of the analytical steps
+(**code snippets are strongly encouraged**);
 - Collects meta-information about how each answer was obtained, including confidence, prior experience, and expected consensus among participants.

 The following information is collected for each question: